actonmass/actonmass.org/content/issues/healthcare.md

 ---
-aom_id: healthcare
 layout: issue
-title: Health Care
-subtitle: Health care is a human right
 logo: heartbeat
 img: /img/issue-healthcare.jpg
-page_img: /img/ani-kolleshi-7jjnj-qa9fy-unsplash.jpg
-catchphrase: Working families across the state are being crushed by the rising cost of health care.
-It's time for Medicare for All.
-bills_to_support_title: Healthcare as a Human Right
 highlighted_bills:
   - medicare-for-all
-  - prevent-premature-shutdown-of-essential-health-services
-failures_block_title: We're failing to get people the healthcare they need
 failures:
   - title: Medicare for All
     text: State-level Medicare for All could save us money while making healthcare